Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Discussion

 As shown in \cref{fig:result:recall}, recall performance was significantly better in the constant avatar condition than in the varied avatar condition across RP1--5 trials.
 The effect size was large (${\eta_p}^2$ = 0.23), and the statistical power was appropriate (power = 0.88).
 This result supported hypothesis H1.
 In the constant condition, RP trials were conducted in the same social context as in learning.
 Hence, recall performance was high due to the match of environmental context.
 Conversely, in the varied condition, RP trials were conducted in a different social context each time, which diminished the availability of contextual cues and resulted in lower recall performance.

 This study is the first to demonstrate the reinstatement effect of partner avatars in an IVE.
 Although Takenaka et al.~\cite{Takenaka-etal2024} were similarly motivated, they manipulated the scenery and partner avatars simultaneously, instead of separating these factors.
 In contrast, this study focused solely on manipulating the partner avatar's appearance.
-The challenges involved in controlling social contexts in a real environment have hindered research in this area.
-From this perspective, this study provides new evidence suggesting that VR holds significant potential for exploring traditionally challenging areas of research.
-Additionally, from the perspective of pedagogical agent research in VR, this study was innovative in its focus on the combination of instructor avatars used during the learning and testing phases.
+The influence of social context on memory has not been thoroughly investigated, largely due to the difficulty of controlling the appearance and behavior of others in real-world environments.
+From this perspective, this study provides new evidence suggesting that VR holds significant potential for exploring the role of social context in episodic memory.
+While there is growing interest in research on pedagogical agents in VR, this study is innovative in its focus on the combination of instructor avatars across the learning and testing phases.